28 Coaching Conversations Your Team Should Be Having (But Aren't)

 Traditional communication training treats everyone the same.
 A Storyteller and an Analyst sit through the same workshop, practice the same exercises, get the same tips.
 It's efficient.
 It's also mostly useless.

-Peer coaching is different because it's relational.
+Start a free trial →Peer coaching is different because it's relational.
 Two people with different communication archetypes don't just practice skills — they practice them on each other.
 The Storyteller learns data discipline from the Analyst.
 The Analyst learns narrative flow from the Storyteller.
 Both grow in ways a workshop can't replicate.

 How Pair Coaching Works in ExecReps